seanbreckenridge/cube-scramble-cli/README.md

   A command line based stopwatch and twisty puzzle scramble generator

 Options:
-  -s, --print-symbols BOOLEAN   Print a list of supported scrambles -H, --hide-stopwatch BOOLEAN  When using stopwatch, don't display time while
+  -s, --print-symbols   Print a list of supported scrambles -H, --hide-stopwatch  When using stopwatch, don't display time while solving --help                Show this message and exit.
-                                solving
-  --help                        Show this message and exit.
 ```

 Supported Symbols: